bad6e/portfolios/students/bret_doucette/20160122-bret_doucette-m4.markdown

 **Description**

 In this project, I used Express, Socket.io, and JavaScript to build a real time polling application.
-I also tested using Nightwatch, Zombie.js, Mocha, Chai, and Sinon for unit and feature testing.
+I also used Nightwatch, Zombie.js, Mocha, Chai, and Sinon for unit and feature testing.

 **Evaluation Comments**